EPCCed/eidf-docs/docs/services/s3/index.md

 !!!
 Note "S3 access keys and permissions"

-    You will only see information on those access keys, and associated S3 accounts, which your project lead has granted you permission to view.
+    You will only see those access keys, and associated S3 accounts, which your project lead has granted you permission to view.

-    If you are a project lead, then you will see information on all the S3 accounts for your project.
+    If you are a project lead, then you will see all the access keys, and associated S3 accounts, for your project.

 ## Further information